bridge-core/bridge-core.github.io/content/docs/plugin-docs/modules/fetch-definition.md

 	false
 )

-// With fetchAll=true you still get a string[] even though it only has one entry
+// With fetchAll=false you still get a string[] even though it only has one entry
 // => Consistency
 const walkAnimation = walkAnimations[0]
 ```